 Mark Wyld – Wyld Family Travel August 2018

 Bruny Island Weather

 This part of Tasmania you will find that January is the hottest month with an average temperature of 18°C (64°F) and the coldest is July at 8°C (46°F).
 Looking for blue skies and sunshine this is Tasmania it comes and goes.
 The wettest month is March with an average of 50mm of rain.
-The Bruny Island weather can be ever changing so pack accordingly.
+The Bruny Island weather can be ever-changing so pack accordingly.

-Things to Pack for Bruny Island
+Things to pack for Bruny Island

 Bruny Island is a must-visit destination when you are in Tasmania.
 It’s beautiful, unique, captivating and much more.
-When we were walking to the Kennicott’s Office to head off on our cruise a lady said it was one of the best things she had ever done in her life and after our amazing experience I would have to completely agree.
+When we were walking to the Pennicott’s Office to head off on our cruise a lady said it was one of the best things she had ever done in her life and after our amazing experience I would have to completely agree.
 We hope you enjoy any trip that gets you to Bruny Island.
 It is one of the best things to do in Tasmania.